CanKuralK/STRIP-AI-Image-Classification-of-Stroke-Blood-Clot-Origin/README.md

 - Channels: [64, 96, 192, 384, 768]

 ## Results
-Here are the visual results from the manuscript, showcasing the model's performance and the differentiation of clot origins.
+Here are the results showcasing the model's performance and the differentiation of clot origins.

 Epoch 5/5 | train | Loss: 0.6523 | Acc: 0.6697
 Epoch 5/5 |  val  | Loss: 0.6896 | Acc: 0.5479